 Aelea says it is time to put partisanship aside and put country first.

 Aelea believes that we must continue to put in the hard work to fix health care, so that those who need care, get care.
-It’s time for our leaders think to first about how to help middle class families instead of what will help politicians in the next election.
+It’s time for our leaders think first about how to help middle class families instead of what will help politicians in the next election.

 The 2nd Congressional District deserves to have a representative that’s listening to them and working for them, rather than for the next election.